Shandong: Ancient history

 With its location on the eastern edge of the North China Plain, Shandong was home to a succession of Neolithic cultures for millennia, including the Houli (c.
 6500–5500 BC), Beixin (c.
 5300–4100 BC), Dawenkou (c.
 4100–2600 BC), Longshan (c.
 3000–2000 BC), and Yueshi cultures (c.
 1900–1500 BC).

 The Shang and Zhou dynasties exerted varying degrees of control over western Shandong, while eastern Shandong was inhabited by Dongyi peoples, who were considered barbarians by the inhabitants of the Central Plain.
-Following the annexation of Lai by the state of Qi in 567 BC, the Dongyi gradually became sinicized.
+Following the annexation the Dongyi state of Lai by the state of Qi in 567 BC, the Dongyi gradually became sinicized.

 During the Spring and Autumn and Warring States periods, power was accumulated by regional states; Shandong was home to the state of Qi based in Linzi, and the state of Lu based in Qufu.
 Lu is famous for being the home of Confucius; however, it was comparatively small, eventually being annexed by the neighboring state of Chu to its south.
 Meanwhile, Qi was a significant power throughout the entire period, and ruled cities including Jimo, Linzi, and Ju.